Viagra Vs. Birth Control

 Uses:

-Viagra is primarily used to treat erectile dysfunction, a condition in which a man has difficulty achieving or maintaining an erection.
-It works by increasing blood flow to the penis, allowing for an erection to occur.
-This medication is typically prescribed for men who have a physical cause of erectile dysfunction, such as diabetes or cardiovascular disease.
+Viagra is primarily used to treat erectile dysfunction, in which a man has trouble producing or maintaining an erection.
+It works by pumping more blood into the penis, producing an erection.
+It is usually prescribed for men who suffer from a physical underlying condition of erectile dysfunction, such as diabetes or cardiovascular illness.

 Effectiveness: